jasonroy0/BNP-short-course/DP ShinyApp/DPMixApp/Introduction.md

 Note: this app uses `MathJax` to render mathematical equations.
 Internet access is required for `MathJax` to work.

 ## Prerequisites
-This tutorial assumes you have an advanced undergraduate/graduate level understanding of probability theory and familiarity with parametric Bayesian principles and methods.
+This tutorial assumes you have an advanced undergraduate/graduate level understanding of probability theory and familiarity with parametric Bayesian principles and methods (e.g., posterior inference and conjugacy).
 A working knowledge of Monte Carlo Markov Chain (MCMC) is also helpful.

 ## Contents
 Below is an outline of this tutorial.
 The numbers correspond to the numbered tabs in the ribbon above.

 1. Realizations of a DP.
       + a.
 Interactive visualization of draws/realizations from Dirichlet Processes user-specified DP parameters.
       + b.
-The stick-breaking characterization of the Dirichlet Process.
+Stick-Breaking Processes.
 2. Posterior of a DP.
       + a.
-Interactive visualization of draws from the posterior of a probability mass function estimation model with DP prior.
+Interactive visualization of Bayesian inference on pmfs using a DP prior.
+      + b.
+The Bayesian bootstrap.
 3. DP Mixtures.
       + a.
 Interactive visualization of density estimation using a DP prior.
       + b.
 Interactive visualization of clustering induced by a DP prior.